VictorGrycuk/streamdeck-color-picker/README.md

 I am planning to add one more behaviour for the plugin:

--   **Fixed Dynamic:** Same as above, except at a fixed screen location.
+-   **Fixed Dynamic:** Same as dynamic but at a fixed screen location.

 * * *